So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 Before you do anything else, ensure your blog is SEO-friendly.
 What do I mean by this?
 Make sure your URLs, Meta Tags and content is all put together with search engines in mind.
 SEO includes the act of altering a website so that it performs better in the organic search engine results pages or SERPs.
 It relates to 'on-page SEO', i.e. the stuff that's actually on your blog.
 Check out some of the SEO video tutorials on Lynda.com if you want to learn more.
 Or Moz is worth a try.

 16. Add visual interest

 Pictures can tell a thousand words and videos are something people love to watch.
-Add visual interest to your blog posts and you'll have people coming back for more.
-Make your blog posts easy to read and visually interesting and you'll also encourage people to share your content on social media.
+Add visual interest to your blog posts, and you'll have people coming back for more.
+Make your blog posts easy to read and visually appealing, and you'll also encourage people to share your content on social media.

 17. Extra marketing

 Wherever possible, add a web link to your blog on any marketing material you send out, including your email signature.
 You want to make as many people aware of your blog as possible, so shout about it.
 Don't forget to include a web link on your social media profiles and use LinkedIn's RSS feed widget on your LinkedIn profile.